atef1995/sayarat/.github/instructions/tsx instructions.instructions.md

 - **Internationalization (i18n)**: If applicable, ensure components support internationalization for multi-language support.
 - **Security Best Practices**: Follow security best practices, such as sanitizing inputs and avoiding inline styles.
 - **Code Splitting**: Use dynamic imports for large components to improve initial load time.
+- **Max File Size**: Keep component files under 300 lines of code to maintain readability and manageability.

+## Styling Guidelines

 - **Responsive Design**: Ensure components are responsive and work well on different screen sizes.
 - **AntDesign Integration**: use Ant Design, follow its guidelines for theming and component usage.
 - **Tailwind CSS**: use Tailwind CSS, ensure classes are applied correctly and follow best practices for utility-first CSS.
+- **Dark Mode Support**: Ant Design theming is used for dark mode support.